-Curran Wealth Management has one of the largest advisory staffs on this list.
-This group boasts certifications such as certified financial planner (CFP) and certified public accountant (CPA).
+Curran Wealth Management has a large advisory staff, members of which hold certifications such as certified financial planner (CFP) and certified public accountant (CPA).
 The firm is known to work with individuals with and without a high net worth, businesses, pension and profit-sharing plans and charitable organizations.

 The minimum account sizes and annual fees at this firm vary depending on the services you’re looking for.
 Here's a breakdown:

 - Portfolio management accounts: $100,000, with a $2,500 minimum annual fee